Agoric/documentation/main/guides/orchestration/contract-walkthrough/send-anywhere.md

 - **State management**: `makeSharedStateRecord` is imported to create and manage the state across contract incarnations.
 - **Type validation**: `AmountShape` and `InvitationShape` ensure that the contract works with correct data types, such as amounts and invitations.
-- **Orchestration utilities**: `withOrchestration` is imported to facilitate interactions with orchestration functions.
+- **Orchestration utilities**: `withOrchestration` is imported to facilitate interactions with Orchestration functions.
-- **Flows**: The orchestration flows for handling transfers are imported from `send-anywhere.flows.js` to be made available to Zoe.
+- **Flows**: The Orchestration flows for handling transfers are imported from `send-anywhere.flows.js` to be made available to Zoe.

 These imports set up the contract for the validation, orchestration, and execution of transfers through Zoe API.